seeul8er/RepPanel_ESP32/README.md

 ## For Developers
 [Check out the simulator project.](https://github.com/seeul8er/RepPanel_sim) Simulates the RepPanel GUI on Desktop computers for more efficient testing and implementation.

+Use the provided for of lvgl for ESP32.
+This one contains the supported version of LVGL with some additional config options regarding the screen saver timeout.
+It is the only one maintained for RepPanel.

 **Custom changes to lv_conf.h**
 Copy file content of `main/lv_conf_back.h` over to `externals/lv_port_esp32/components/lvgl/lv_conf.h`.